dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1501.md

 The MsgBox Function

-By now, you’re probably familiar with the VBA MsgBox function; several of the
+By now, you're probably familiar with the VBA MsgBox function; several of the

 examples in the preceding chapters make use of the MsgBox function.
 The MsgBox

 function, whose main arguments are shown in Table 15-1, is handy for displaying

 information and getting simple user input.
-It’s able to accept user input because
+It's able to accept user input because

-it’s a function.
+it's a function.
 A function, as you probably know, returns a value.
 In the case of

 the MsgBox function, it uses a dialog box to get the value that it returns.
 Keep